jeffhandley/strickland/packages/strickland/README.md

 # Strickland

-Strickland is a JavaScript validation _framework_.
-It's pure JavaScript and while it works well with React, Redux, or other libraries, Strickland is not coupled to any other library or application type.
+Strickland is a JavaScript validation _framework_ with a focus on extensibility and composition.
+It's pure, universal JavaScript and while it works well with React, Redux, or other libraries, Strickland is not coupled to any other library or application type.

-Strickland is a unique and robust approach to performing validation in JavaScript.
+Strickland is a unique and robust approach to building validation into your application.

 * It is *not* a type system and it does not interfere with how you create and manage data
 * Instead, validation rules are defined separately from the data